 The South Dakota Department of Revenue is the agency responsible for IRP and IFTA registration and operating and maintenance expenses associated with those programs.
 The SD Dept. of Revenue budgeting a total of \$291,800 for cost associated to operating and maintenance for these programs. \$260,000 is associated with IRP/IFTA Annual Support (Explore Systems), \$14,800 is associated with the IRP clearinghouse and dues, and \$17,000 associated with the IFTA clearing hours and dues.
-All of the Department of Revenue programs (IRP/IFTA) listed are in support of the PRISM program.
+Department of Revenue program operating and maintenance expense for IRP is in support of the PRISM program, and IFTA operating and maintenance cost is in support of the ITD Program